bxparks/rpn83p/docs/USER_GUIDE.md

   the RPN83P app exits.
 This means that the most recent `X` register from RPN83P is available in the TI-OS calculator using `2ND` `ANS`.
 - When the RPN83P app is started, it examines the content of the `ANS` variable.
-  If it is a Real value (i.e. not complex, not a matrix, not a string, etc), then it is copied into the `LastX` register of the RPN83P.
+  If it is a Real or Complex value (i.e. not a matrix, not a string, etc), then it is copied into the `LastX` register of the RPN83P.
 Since the `LastX` functionality is invoked in RPN83P as `2ND` `ANS`, this means that the TI-OS `ANS` value becomes available in RPN83P as `2ND` `ANS`.